 - Navratri celebrates the goddess Durga and symbolizes the victory of good over evil.

-How to celebrate
+How to take part

-When is Navratri celebrated in 2022?
+When is Navratri celebrated in 2023?

 Navratri is observed every year according to the lunar calendar.